Science says going on a mother-daughter holidays improves your health and I agree

-Last year I ended up bringing my daughter with me on what originally was going to be a solo trip.
+A couple of years ago I ended up bringing my daughter with me on what originally was going to be a solo trip.
 I was all set to go to Berlin on my own for a music retreat but at the last minute realised I couldn't go without her.

 My husband was all set to look after her for the few days I was gone but while I knew my six-year-old would be happy out to have the daddy time my daughter was less than a year old and I knew she would panic if I was gone for so long.